keenlabs/KeenClient-Java/README.md

 		.build();
 ```
 #### Using the KeenQueryClient to send Queries
 The most simple way that users can use the KeenQueryClient to send queries is as follows.
 These methods take only the required query parameters as input, and the user receives a very specific ```long``` or ```double``` response type.
-Please note that Timeframe is now required by the Keen IO back end.
+Please note that Timeframe is now required by the Keen IO API.
 ```java
 long count = queryClient.count("<event_collection>", new RelativeTimeframe("this_week"));
 long countUnique = queryClient.countUnique("<event_collection>", "<target_property>", new AbsoluteTimeframe("2015-05-15T19:00:00.000Z","2015-06-07T19:00:00.000Z"));